 Best Starter Camera

-Yes, there's better lenses and there are cheaper lenses, but this was a good combination of value and quality for this platform, so have no problems recommending it as a good place to start.
+Yes, there's a FE mount 24-70 G Master lens but it didn't impressed me when I reviewed the a6500.
+This 16-70 lens was a good combination of size, value and quality for this platform, so I have no problems recommending it as a good place to start.

 While Sony's menus drive me mental, if someone asked me what I thought the best sensor on the market was today I'd tell them that to my eyes it's the Sony a7R Mark II.
 This camera blew me away with it's image quality, even though it didn't have the knock your socks off AF like the Fujifilm X-Pro 2.